 Namsaah Bottling Trust is a cultured bar and restaurant in Silom that is hard to ignore.
 The bright pink exterior is certainly a head-turner, but it’s the intriguing gastro bites and signature cocktail list that makes Namsaah such a popular hangout with Bangkok’s cosmopolitan set.

-The menu at Namsaah Bottling Trust is designed by Chef Ian Kittichai, the most prominent chef in Bangkok and a celebrity in his own right.
+The menu has been designed by Chef Ian Kittichai, the most prominent chef in Bangkok and a celebrity in his own right.
 Unlike his previous fine-dining restaurant, Issaya Siamese Club, the menu here is a combination of gourmet gastro bites downstairs and a more refined dining experience upstairs in one of the two dining rooms.

 - Damnoen Saduak Floating Market Tour